 As Professor Steve Sharples says in the report, “having an unblocked open chimney flue is like leaving a window open all the time during winter months”

-Perhaps as the temperatures drop it’s time to start thinking about closing that gap and keeping the cold air out…
+As the temperatures drop it’s time to start thinking about closing that gap and keeping the cold air out…